 Ground contact is an area that coach Karim spends a considerable amount of time discussing in "Sprinting Smarter, Sprinting Faster."
 It's a big deal when it comes to learning how to sprint faster.

-Last but not least - this video provides a great recap of 3 of the most important elements for correct sprinting technique.
-You'll also get some valuable tips on what to look for when analyzing slow motion sprinting.
+Last but not least - this video provides a fantastic countdown of the 5 most important tips to sprint and run faster.

 Now It's Your Turn